192512276simats-del/Computer-network-assessment-/README.md

 Employees should not exchange company devices without informing the IT department.

 If a device is lost or stolen, the employee must report it as soon as possible.

+ Conclusion

+Endpoint security is an important part of protecting a financial institution because employees and systems depend heavily on computers and other digital devices.

+The endpoint security policy developed for GreenTrust Finance focuses on areas such as authentication, malware protection, software updates, encryption, application control, removable media, remote working, user privileges and incident reporting.